About the Mōlī

 Mōlī (Laysan albatross) have a history of nesting on Kauaʻi for millions of years.
 After humans arrived about one thousand years ago, the birds became vulnerable to predation.
 Since they had no natural predators, they had no defense against them.
 They only resumed nesting on Kauaʻi in the 1970s, and the first chick to fledge (fly for the first time) from Kauaʻi was in 1979, perhaps the first in one thousand years..

-Kaweonui Circle Chick
+Kaweonui Circle Nest

 Mom: “Dora” (KP889) was banded in Princeville in 2005.
 Dora is named after a niece of a local resident.